Skip to Content

 • Role: Guard dog

-Traditionally, these mastiffs were utilized in wartime by the Romans.
+Traditionally, the Romans utilized these mastiffs in wartime.
 Today, they are primarily family protectors and companions, exhibiting steadfast loyalty.
-Despite a formidable appearance, the Neapolitan Mastiff is known for a gentle interaction with familiar individuals.
+Despite a formidable appearance, the Neapolitan Mastiff is known for gentle interaction with familiar individuals.

 Nebelung